An Innovative, High-Performing and Sustainable Organization

 100% |

-ARPA Consultant
+ARPA Consultant (MT)

 In order to ensure compliance with administration and reporting, the city is using a consultant for support and oversight of the SLFRF program.
 This consultant is used for the review of the city’s revenue replacement calculation, review of eligible projects, and assistance with reporting.
 The consultant also provides further guidance and support on the interpretation of the Treasury’s Final Rule.